 - ATS COI management exists to ensure public confidence in the scientific integrity of ATS activities, not to create barriers to collaboration between clinician-scientists and industry.
 The ACCME prohibits the use of employees of commercial interests such as medical device manufacturers and pharmaceutical companies as presenters in accredited CME activities if the content of CME that the employee controls relates to the business lines and products of the employer.
 Any sessions accepted by ATS that do not meet this requirement will not be eligible for CME credit.
 ATS staff will contact organizers/chairs that state on their workform that involvement of an industry scientist is necessary to discuss options.

 - The ATS prohibits persons affiliated with the tobacco industry from organizing, chairing or presenting at conference sessions.

 Formal Disclosure to ATS and Learners by Session Chairs and Presenters and Formal Review of Potential COI

 - Session chairs will also be instructed to use the ATS COI website during February 2017 to review summaries of the disclosures of each speaker in your session and use a simple drop-down menu to evaluate all relevant potential conflicts and confirm they will be managed according to requirements.
 Chairs can contact ATS COI Staff if they need assistance.
-Staff will contact you as the Program Committee Chair of the sponsoring Assembly if the session organizer and staff are unable to resolve a matter.
+Staff will contact the Program Committee Chair of the sponsoring Assembly if the session organizer and staff are unable to resolve a matter.

 Disclosure and review of speaker changes made past these deadlines will be arranged separately.